 Last updated on .

-The tiny town of Westville, Indiana, isn’t worth a detour but has a couple minor points of interest.
+The tiny town of Westville, Indiana, isn’t worth going out of your way to see.
+If you’re passing through, there are a couple minor points of interest.
 It’s located between Valparaiso and La Porte.

 The first resident of Westville is considered to be Miriam Benedict, who settled there in 1829 to avoid an Illinois law prohibiting widows from retaining custody of their children.
 The town was platted in 1851 and incorporated in 1864.
 It was a station at the junction of two railroads and developed rapidly after the Civil War.